-In addition, the hash function helps in:
+In addition, this helps in:

 • Store password in database securely